InsurTechs and Smart Contracts – A look into the future of the insurance industry

 What are InsurTechs anyway?

-Especially interesting for insurances: smart contracts
+Especially interesting for insurances: Smart Contracts

-So-called smart contracts make it even easier to take out an insurance policy and payments in case of damages.
-With these digital contracts, a farmer for instance could insure himself against a harvest loss.
+The Blockchain Insurance Industry Initiative (B3i), in which many large insurers have joined forces, is researching possible use cases for blockchain in the insurance sector.
+The goal is to maximise customer benefits and further simplify processes.
+One area where smart contracts and blockchain technologies are already being applied is the analysis of weather data.
+This enables farmers to insure themselves against a harvest loss, for example.
 Sensors on the fields measure precipitation volumes in a certain period and send the data to the blockchain.
 If it does not rain for several months, the data shows this beyond a doubt and the insurance pays the farmer for the damages without him having to report it.
 This also saves the cost for expert opinions and court dates.
 Other areas of application could be for hail or water damage or increased transportation costs on rainy days.

 From a technical point of view, smart contracts are easy to implement.
 However, they are still offered only very rarely.
 Another practical example is the blockchain insurance for late flights: The insurance policy is connected with a world-wide air traffic data base per blockchain.
 If the flight is more than two hours late, the passenger does not have to contact the airline or an online consumer portal.
 He is compensated completely automatically and without having to report the damage.